Sleep Talk Blog, Product Help, Bed and Mattress Guides

 This means that you can utilise the space underneath that would have been taken up by the bed base.
 Some feature a sofa or futon underneath, and some include a wardrobe or other storage.
 Most of the High Sleepers incorporate a desk beneath.

-• Mid sleepers
+- Mid sleepers

-• TV Beds
+- TV Beds

-A TV bed should be considered for those who want the most comfortable gaming experience.
+A TV bed should be considered for the most comfortable gaming experience.
 A TV bed stores the TV within the footboard.
-At just the touch of a button, the TV will pop up.
-Most of these beds have handy compartments on the side that can house your games console and hideaway wire.
-Many have ottoman storage giving plenty of space for games and other accessories.
-What we particularly like are the Star TV beds.
-Like the Star TV Ann, many of this range include cinema-like sound due to having built-in subwoofer and surround sound speaker systems.
-This means you not only game in comfort but can create an immersive gaming experience.
+At the touch of a button, the TV pops up.
+Most of these beds have handy compartments on the side that can house your game console and hideaway wire.

-Top tips for creating the perfect lie in
+Top tips for creating the perfect lie-in

-There are genuine benefits to allowing yourself that bit of extra sleep and relaxation that simply can’t be overlooked, such as improving mood, increasing productivity and health benefits – resting is just as important for well-being as diet and exercise, but how can we achieve the elusive lie in when our bodies are set to wake up at the same time each day?
+There are genuine benefits to allowing yourself that bit of extra sleep and relaxation that simply can’t be overlooked, such as improving mood, increasing productivity, and health benefits—resting is just as important for well-being as diet and exercise.
+But how can we achieve the elusive lie-in when our bodies are set to wake up at the same time each day?

-• Try to wake up naturally.
+- Try to wake up naturally.
 You want to be cosy, so closing the curtains before bed is necessary.
 However, it is suggested that they should be left open just a crack so the natural light can creep in and help you to wake up gently and slowly.

-• Push the boat out.
-If you are really indulging in the full lie-in experience, then treating yourself to breakfast in bed is a must.
-Enjoying a nice cuppa and a bite to eat whilst under the covers feels like being in a hotel.
-If you’re lucky enough to have someone happy to bring it to you that’s great but personally, I find it even more satisfying hopping out of bed briefly grabbing my tea and toast and taking it back into bed.
-Then I can snuggle back in and watch a good film, binge a boxset or finally read that book.
+If you’re lucky enough to have someone happy to bring it to you, that’s great, but personally, I find it even more satisfying hopping out of bed, briefly grabbing my tea and toast, and returning to bed.
+Then I can snuggle back in and watch a good film, binge a box set, or finally read that book.
 Total bliss!